roob-p/Joynix/README.md

 🕹️ *Emulate mouse and keyboard input with your gamepad in a quick, easy and highly customizable manner.*

-- This tool lets you send mouse and keyboard input using your XInput controller, with a great level of customization.
+- This tool lets you send mouse and keyboard input using your XInput controller with a great level of customization.
 - It's designed to make controller configuration fast and simple: just open a config `.ini` and edit assignments, modifiers and variables.
 - Config files can be edited and reloaded on-the-fly using a hotkey, without restarting the application.
 - **It provides fine control over several controller aspects**: deadzone types (square/rectangular, circular with and without rescale), deadzone values (per stick, axis, or direction), axis inversion, modifiers (`[Toggle],[Turbo],[TurboToggle],[Combo],[Comboasync],[Sequence]` and others) and more.